zonemaster/zonemaster/docs/public/installation/zonemaster-backend.md

 ### 10.2 Global cache

-If Zonemaster-Backend is to be used for large batches, global cache can improve performans.
+If Zonemaster-Backend is to be used for large batches, global cache can improve performance.
 See [Global cache in Zonemaster-Engine].

 [Backend Environment variables]:                ../configuration/backend-environment-variables.md